There are a lot of vending machines selling all sorts of things in Japan.

 This one is in my local station near the exit.

-A bit pricey but if you have had a hard day at the office and do not feel like cooking, then slip a few thousand yen in here and get a nice hot meal to bring home.
+It’s a bit pricey, but if you’ve had a hard day at the office and do not feel like cooking, slip a few thousand yen in here and get a nice hot meal to bring home.

 12. Covid 19

-No, you cannot buy Covid but you can get masked up and get a test kit as well.
+No, you cannot buy Covid, but you can get masked up and get a test kit.

 13 – Nerd Heaven